Accreditation and certification

 Get started on self-accreditation

-To maximise the synergies between providers and vendors and to accelerate time to market, the GSMA’s IOT accreditation is a self-organised process.
+To maximise the synergies between providers and vendors and to accelerate time to market, the GSMA’s accreditation process is a self-organised one.

-For joyn Blackbird Client Providers (except for those seeking Accreditation Ready status) see ‘Obtaining a Global Certification Forum (GCF) Certificate section below.
-For all other parties, to undertake the self-accreditation process towards joyn Blackbird for your products:
+For joyn Crane Priority Relea Client Providers (except for those seeking Accreditation Ready status) see ‘Obtaining a Global Certification Forum (GCF) Certificate section below.
+For all other parties, to undertake the self-accreditation process towards joyn Crane Priority Relea for your products:

 Step 1.
 Download and review the Self-accreditation Handbook and documents.